freebasic/fbfrog/readme.txt

   language or rules specifications or something.
 > Preserve preprocessor directives/unexpanded macros (can't use a real C parser)

-> Only one token buffer at a time
-  - If we want to gather certain information like typedef vs struct usage, then we can read in, tokenize and analyze the input files multiple times, before finally reading it in for the last time and actually translating it.
-  - This is ok for combining multiple files

 > --combine: lex_insert_file() the main file, scan for #includes and insert them via lex_insert_file(), even nested #includes, but drop recursive
   #includes.
 Then go to normal (single file) translation & emitting.